Kenai Peninsula Borough School District

 District-Level NCES Analysis

 Kenai Peninsula Borough School District operates 42 public schools serving 8,528 students, placing it in the mid-size range in Alaska.
-The school portfolio breaks down into 25 other, 7 elementary, 6 high, 4 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 8,510 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Kenai Peninsula Borough County.
+The school portfolio breaks down into 25 combined, 7 elementary, 6 high, 4 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Kenai Peninsula Borough.

-Academic infrastructure includes 6 of 42 schools offering Advanced Placement (24 AP courses district-wide), a 357.4:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 63.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 6 of 42 schools offering Advanced Placement (24 AP courses district-wide), a 357.4:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 63.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 65.4% White, 5.6% Hispanic or Latino, 0.8% Asian across the district's schools.
+Its most demographically mixed campus is Kenai Alternative High School, with a diversity index of 70.1/100.

 Kenai Peninsula Borough School District school enrollment varies 149× across entities

 Kenai Peninsula Borough School District school enrollment ranges from 8 students (lowest) to 1,188 students (highest), a spread of 1,180 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data